lavollmer/countries/README.md

 8. CSS Styling of the Country Card - I was trying to style the country card component to match the design requirements.
 I found that after some altering of the padding, adding the image with object cover and stretching the image for responsive design allowed for optimal use.
 9. Filtering of Countries - Filtering of countries was somewhat challenging because I had never worked on a filter through an API before.
 I realized that when I fetched the data, I was able to also update a state variable with country information.
 I wrapped the nav bar with the dropdown options in a handleFilterChange function.
 When someone selected the filter, it would create an event target value and update accordingly.
 10. Difference between Justify-content and align-items: Justify-content controls the alignment and distribution of items on the main axis of the flex.
 Align-items controls the alignment of items along the cross axis of the flex or grid container.
+11. Fixing props passing of additional information - I was trying to figure out to pass more information to the individual country pages.
+I found that doing a console.log determined what information was being passed.
+From there, I updated the fetch request to include the additional information which ultimately was able to pass the information to the countires.

 ### Useful resources